Josh Cahill: Incidents

 In 2018, on a Malaysia Airlines flight from Kuala Lumpur to London, Cahill shared his criticisms on Instagram during the flight, using the in-flight Wi-Fi.
 According to Cahill, the crew confronted him for the Instagram post and refused to provide him any more service unless he stopped filming.

 On 7 January 2020, Cahill gave a negative review to Singapore Airlines.
 Someone claiming to be a Singapore Airlines crew member sent him a death threat.
 Cahill contacted local law enforcement, who said they would investigate.

 In 2020, Cahill flew on board a Tunisair Airbus A330, and shared his criticisms of its lounge and onboard faculties.
 In 2021, he reviewed Tunisair again, giving another negative review.
 Upon arrival at Tunis International Airport, he was approached by five police officers over his previous video.
 They asked him to hand over his camera, which he refused.

 In December 2023, Cahill claimed that Qatar Airways had tried to bribe him with free flights in exchange for taking down a negative review, and then banned him from the airline after he refused.
+Cahill was subsequently unbanned from the airline in December 2025, after writing an email to the new CEO inquiring if he was still blacklisted.
+A few days later, Cahill was informed that his request for the resumption of travel on Qatar's flights had been approved.
+The first successful flight undertaken after the ban was lifted was Boston (BOS) to Doha (DOH) in the Qsuite cabin on the A350 - 900.

-In 2024, an Aero Dili staff member made Cahill's passport public, saying that he did so to prove that problems at check-in had occurred because the name in Cahill's passport did not match the name on his boarding pass.
+In February 2024, an Aero Dili staff member made Cahill's passport public, saying that he did so to prove that problems at check-in had occurred because the name in Cahill's passport did not match the name on his boarding pass.